kpion/sayri/readme.md

+# Foundation
-A very simple MVC Framework and a CMS
+A very simple MVC Framework and a CMS for programmers (in plans:))

 https://github.com/konradpapala/foundation